ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel.md

 Parameters that are required for fencing agent configuration include the *Cloud Resource Name (CRN)* of the {{site.data.keyword.powerSys_notm}} workspace and the *instance IDs* of the virtual server instances.
 Some extra parameters need to be derived from the *CRN*.
-The fencing agent also uses the *API Key of the Service ID* to authenticate with the {{site.data.keyword.powerSys_notm}} API.
+The fencing agent uses the *API Key of the Service ID* to authenticate with the {{site.data.keyword.powerSys_notm}} API.

 The uppercase variables in the following section indicate that these parameters need to be set as environment variables on the virtual server instances to simplify the setup of the cluster.